JordanMcGrathhhh/DynoReader/README.md

 * To use this program:

 1).
-Download Google's Tesseract program
+Download Google's Tesseract program \n
 2).
 Install pyTesseract and opencv-python
 3).
 Run ./main.py and feed in Dyno sheets